 The majority of FM transmitters have a range of about 30 feet (about 9 meters).
 A good radio can increase that range to upwards of 75 feet (about 23 meters).
 Due to its low output, sometimes these transmitters are not suitable for use in large urban areas as the frequencies they use may become interrupted with other radio signals.
 This situation can be aggravated by strong FM signals that bleed into surrounding frequencies which the transmitter uses.

 Signal range limitations also mean that these sorts of devices aren’t really suited to actually broadcasting to more than a single home or car, though sometimes cars traveling together and maintaining close proximity can participate together.
 They are usually thought of as a way to get the benefits of surround sound or synched sound systems in houses, offices, or cars — just without the expense of actually setting up those more complicated systems.
 Harnessing available frequencies is usually cost effective and doesn’t require much technical know-how.

-Not all transmitters are compatible with all MP3 players.
-Before purchasing an FM transmitter you'll want to make sure that your MP3 player is compatible with that particular transmitter.
-Typically, the product packaging will provide this information.
-You'll also want to consider the power source before purchasing an FM transmitter.
-While most FM transmitters are battery driven, have a connector which allows it to be plugged into a car's cigarette lighter; this option is popular for those planning to use their FM transmitters in the car.
+Not all transmitters are compatible with all music players.
+Before purchasing an FM transmitter, consumers would be wise to do a bit of research to be sure all components will work together.
+Power sourcing is also an important consideration.
+While most transmitters are battery driven, some also have a separate connector that allows them to be plugged into a car's cigarette lighter.
+This option is popular for those planning to use their transmitters for longer road trips.